Significant revisions since the last chapter update are highlighted in the Canadian Immunization Guide (CIG) Table of Updates.

 Unvaccinated: 1 dose immediately after exposure then complete the routine series of Men-C-C

-Previously vaccinated: If previously vaccinated then re-vaccinate with Men-C-C if at least 4 weeks since last dose, then complete the routine series of Men-C-C if necessary
+Previously vaccinated: If previously vaccinated then re-vaccinate with Men-C-C if at least 4 weeks have elapsed since last dose, then complete the routine series of Men-C-C if necessary

 12 months - 10 years of age